 My house was full of family and love.
 The kids played outside and the adults held and comforted me while I wiggled, waggled, and duck walked through contractions.

 As it got later and I got closer to transition, I was worn out and just ready to be done.
-All the walk walk walking was exhausting me even with Milton literally holding me through each one, the contractions were getting more and more intense.
+All the walk walk walking was exhausting me.
+Even with Milton literally holding me through each contraction.
+They were getting more and more intense.
 As my contractions slowed down again I got a little desperate.
 I felt like if I went to sleep, Id undialate and have to do all that painful work again.
 I was soo exhausted.

 B had gone home for awhile, L had fallen asleep.